Go and view on Desktop.

 Problem Statement

-Role: Product Designer
+Product Designer

-Duration: Jan 2025 - Jul 2025
+Jan 2025 - Jul 2025

-Deliverables (2 products):
+Deliverables (2 products)

 Movva was conceived as a response to Lagos' fragmented and costly logistics system.
 Traditional fleet-based delivery services excluded small businesses and everyday people from affordable logistics options, while unemployment remained high.